Back to business: we’ve been diverted here for a couple of posts from our series on business bankruptcies.

 That’s why these taxes are sometimes called the “responsible person penalty”.
 Anyone who was responsible for paying, and didn’t, may be liable.

 The IRS, in my experience, exercises discretion in how wide to cast the net.
-I once got the MBA wife of the corporate president, who was shareholder, director, and signatory on the bank account, out of responsible person liability.
-The facts were that effectively all such decisions were made by her husband.
+I once got the MBA treasurer of the employer, who was shareholder, director, and signatory on the bank account, not to mention the wife of the president, out of responsible person liability.
+The facts were that, effectively, all such decisions were made by her husband.
 But you can’t count on such results.

 How deep is the hole